bawdo/mallocAnalyser/README.md

 Malloc trace should be in the format:
 -------------------------------------
-	* [MALLOC_DBG], address-id, file, function, line, type, size, ptr
+	* [MALLOC_DBG], address-id, file, function, line, size, type, ptr
-	* The variables should be %lld.
+	* The non-string variables are expected to be %lld or %llu.
 	* please refer the test.c's my_malloc and my_free for reference.

 What will this spit: